-Families of MH17 airline crash address deep trauma in court
+“A childless father”: MH-17 families speak of deep trauma

 The trial opened in March 2020 and progressed through a long series of preliminary hearings before lawyers began discussing the merits of the case in June.
 The complex case is expected to continue into next year.

-After a yearslong painstaking international investigation, prosecutors charged four suspects — Russians Igor Girkin, Sergey Dubinskiy and Oleg Pulatov as well as Ukrainian Leonid Kharchenko — with multiple counts of murder for their alleged involvement in shooting down the flight.
+After a years-long painstaking international investigation, prosecutors charged four suspects — Russians Igor Girkin, Sergey Dubinskiy and Oleg Pulatov as well as Ukrainian Leonid Kharchenko — with multiple counts of murder for their alleged involvement in shooting down the flight.

 “To the perpetrators, seven years ago, you broke up my family in the worse way imaginable,” said Vanessa Rizk, testifying remotely from Australia.
 Vanessa and her brother James lost their parents in the crash.

-“Seven years on, I am determined that you will never, ever break my spirit,” she said.
+“Seven years on, I am determined that you will never, ever break my spirit and capacity to live and love, just as my parents would have wanted me to,” she said.

 Prosecutors say the plane was shattered in mid-air when it was hit by a Buk missile system trucked into Ukraine from a Russian military base.
 Russia denies any involvement in the downing.